 This report provides Transforma Insights’ view on the Autonomous Road Passenger Vehicles market.
 This segment comprises autonomous vehicles primarily used to transport passengers on the road, including buses, coaches, minivans, and robotaxis, as well as private vehicles, which are capable of operating at Level 3 of the SAE levels of autonomy.

 The Autonomous Road Passenger Vehicles market is an emerging market with several obstacles.
-There aren’t many self-driving cars driven by consumers as personally owned vehicles on public roads yet but early robotaxi services are already available in select markets.
-The path to large-scale commercialisation and mass deployment remains challenging because of the need for technological advances, lack of comprehensive regulations, and the high cost of hardware.
-The development of Vehicle to Everything (V2X) infrastructure will play a significant role in the development of the autonomous road passenger market as it enables a level of communication and awareness of surroundings that will encourage safe operations of fully autonomous vehicles.
+There aren’t many self-driving cars driven by consumers on public roads yet, but early robotaxi services are already available in select markets.
+The path to large scale commercialisation and mass deployment remains challenging because of the need for technological advances, lack of comprehensive regulations, and the high cost of hardware.
+Development of vehicle to everything (V2X) infrastructure will play a significant role in the development of the autonomous road passenger market, as it enables a level of communication and awareness of surroundings that will encourage safe operation of fully autonomous vehicles.

 The report provides a detailed definition of the sector, analysis of market development and profiles of the key vendors in the space.
 It also provides a summary of the current status of adoption and Transforma Insights’ ten-year forecasts for the market.
 The forecasts include analysis of the number of IoT connections by geography, the technologies used and revenue.